zmichy98/VoiceFlow/README.md

 ![](images/time.png)

 The next selection is the most refined: we can choose our voice type using three different methods.
 The first one allow us to decide between the six main vocal ranges (soprano, mezzosoprano, alto, tenor, baritone and bass).
 The second one is thought for "pro" users: if you know your specific range, you can input it via a virtual keyboard.
-The last one is instead thought for less experienced users who wants to find their vocal range. **[COME FUNZIONA? ]**
+The last feature is designed for less experienced users who want to determine their vocal range.
+The user can select their range by finding the lowest and highest notes they can sing using the website’s tuner.

 ![](images/range_general.png)
 ![](images/range_1.png)